cfpb/design-system/docs/components/contact-information.md

 title: Contact information
 layout: component
 category: components
-status: Released
+status: Beta
 intro: >-
   The contact information component is used to display phone, email, mailing address, and fax information for offices within the Bureau.
-This pattern may show up in either the main content area or the sidebar.
+This pattern may show up in either the main content area or the sidebar. asdfasdf
 variations:
   - variation_code_snippet: |-
       <div class="o-well">